munificent/craftinginterpreters/book/classes-and-instances.md

 ^code interpret-set-property (3 before, 2 after)

 This is a little more complex than `OP_GET_PROPERTY`.
-When this executes, the top of the stack has the instance whose field is being set and above that the value to be stored.
+When this executes, the top of the stack has the instance whose field is being set and above that, the value to be stored.
 Like before, we read the instruction's operand and find the field name string.
 Using that, we store the value on top of the stack into the instance's field table.